NOTE: We use eBay to provide references to live prices of comic books. Clicking a text link or image marked ‘Check live prices’ will take you to eBay.

-Green Lantern comic books have had their ups and downs in terms of popularity.
+Green Lantern comics have had their ups and downs in terms of popularity.
 Periods of steady sales have alternated with lean times, and even cancellation of the title.

 Through it all, hardcore Green Lantern fans have remained loyal.
 (See our Silver Age Green Lantern comic book price guide for later issues.)